This content was reviewed by veterinarian Dr. Elizabeth Racine, DVM.

 Best For Prescriptions (Where Legal): Vetster Review

-Vetster, which launched in November 2020, has a network of 1,800+ licensed veterinary professionals across the U.S. and Canada who are available 24/7 through video, chat, and text sessions.
+Vetster launched in November 2020 and has a network of 1,800+ licensed veterinary professionals.
+They are based across the U.S. and Canada and are available 24/7 through video, chat, and text sessions.
 You begin by searching for an available vet in your city or state to make an appointment, whether your need is urgent or for a later time.
-Depending on where you live, you may have to wait several hours for an appointment time, but in most cases, you can make a same-day appointment.
-You can see available appointments without signing up, and if you decide to book, you’ll simply register for an account and pay for your visit online.
+Depending on where you live, you may have to wait several hours for an appointment.
+However, in most cases, you can make a same-day appointment.
+You can see available appointments without signing up.
+If you decide to book, register for an account and pay for your visit online.

 Pros | Cons |